Today I remembered that I had written this post several months ago. So I went to find it…

 We went to the beach a few weeks ago.
 I’d forgotten how terrifying waves are to a small child.
 The awe of something so powerful makes a toddler shake from head to toe.

-We were again at the beach, and Josh was three.
+I remembered when Josh was three.
 It was a particularly windy day, and we were out enjoying the wild waves.
 Josh was horrified of being so close to the imminent danger of the ocean, but he also couldn’t stay away.

 So he stood with his back to the waves.